pan-kuleczka/hpgcc-beepboop/README.md

 1. Setup the hpgcc environment using the (unofficial) guide available here:

     http://sense.net/~egan/hpgcc/
 2. On the calculator create a directory for the executable and for the .abc files you intend to play.
-The preferable location is somewhere on the SD Card, as the total size of your music library may exceed the internal storage capacity
+The preferable location is somewhere on the SD Card, as the total size of your music library may exceed the internal storage capacity.
+If you intend to use the provided wrapper (see 'Automatic execution using a UserRPL wrapper') the directory must be /HPGCC with the executable named 'beepboop' and the .abc files in the /HPGCC/ABC subfolder
 3. Compile the main.c file using the provided Makefile or the one supplied with hpgcc:

     `make main.hp`